GustavoHCruz/CodingDNATransformers/README.md

 ## Models

-Each one of the trained models will be published on Hugging Face:
+Some of the trained models are published on Hugging Face:

 - **Full DNA Sequence Classification:**
   - [GPT-2](https://huggingface.co/GustavoHCruz/ExInGPT)